max333/FixedFontOCR/README.md

 For example, upper case 'o' might be identical to zero and capital 'i', the letter 'l' and the vertical bar might also have the same glyph.

-You can see an example in fixedfontocr.utilities.Utilities.main.
+You can see some usage examples in the test directory.